Step 2: Assessment, Orientation and Advisement

 Assessment is an important process that evaluates your English, reading, and math skill levels.
 While you cannot “fail” these tests, it is critical that you take the assessment seriously and that you take the time to prepare for the tests as your results will directly impact the coursework you will need to complete at Southwestern College.
 Doing so could save you time and money!

-If you do not take these tests seriously or if you are not prepared to take the tests, you could spend 3 or more semesters in math, 2 or more semesters in English, and 3 or more semesters in reading before you reach college-level or transfer-level coursework.
+If you are not prepared to take the tests, you could spend 3 or more semesters in math, 2 or more semesters in English, and 3 or more semesters in reading before you reach college-level or transfer-level coursework.

 Therefore, it is recommended that you become familiar with the types of test items you will experience when you take the College Assessment.
 Practice tests and test guides are available online at www.swccd.edu/assessment.
 These free practice tests and guides are also available at the Assessment Center located in Room S107 in the Cesar E. Chavez Student Services Building.
 More extensive math practice tests are available at the College Bookstore for a nominal fee.